 Proper marathon training isn’t just about the miles.
 You also need to get your diet up to speed.

 The fact is, your nutrition is as much as important as your training plan.

 To fuel your training, bulk up with high-carb, low-fiber foods (pasta, bread, grains, etc.).
 You should also eat plenty of good fats (avocados, oils, nuts, etc.) and lean protein (fish, meat, and chicken).
 Have more water and electrolytes; and more calories for endurance training.

 Additional resource – Keto marathon training

 Time Your Nutrition

-Other great examples of good pre-run options include a banana, bagel with peanut butter, or an energy bar.
+Other great examples of good pre-run options include a banana, a bagel with peanut butter or an energy bar.

 You should also experiment with various types of fuel on your training days to see which ones work the best.
 Then choose to follow the same fueling strategy during the race itself.

 Stay well-hydrated by drinking plenty of water throughout the day—not just around your runs.
 Carry your water for long runs to keep you well hydrated.